 Yet there’s also so much more – everything that goes into managing a smooth operating revenue cycle.
 Revenue cycle leaders look objectively at the cost to collect and operating margins.
 They analyze solutions and seek competitive prices that drive higher value and return on their investments — technology and employees alike.
 These topics are going to be different for every leader depending on the size of the organization and the objectives of focus.

-Below we look at four of the common challenges that revenue cycle leaders from all different types of healthcare organizations are contemplating while trying to get some shut eye.
+Below we look at four of the common challenges that revenue cycle leaders from all different types of healthcare organizations are contemplating while trying to get some shut-eye.

-Now more than ever healthcare reform is on the forefront of revenue cycle leaders' minds, and decisions made by the government can have a lasting impact on your organization's future.
+Now more than ever healthcare reform is at the forefront of revenue cycle leaders' minds, and decisions made by the government can have a lasting impact on your organization's future.
 Leaders are currently investing their time into new options for data analytics and negotiating risk-based contracts with payers.
 The strategy and vision for the future of healthcare is fraught with challenges.

 What have you audited recently?
 Audits are a great way to evaluate current compliance and best practice performance.
 Partnering with a firm to complete an external coding audit, for example, will put your organization ahead of the game when it comes to changing regulations that might otherwise be difficult to keep up with, and offers certainty that you’re following the ever-changing rules.